PHAredes/Blas2Guide/docs/technique/index.md

 This section is designed to help speedrunners navigate and explore various techniques that can be utilized to optimize their gameplay and enhance their speedrunning experience.

-In this directory, you will find a list of techniques categorized as "Glitched," "Intended," and "Mirabras Rabbithole."
+You will find a list of techniques categorized as "Glitched," "Intended," and "Mirabras Rabbithole."
 Each technique is thoroughly described with information relevant to speedrunners.

-- **[Glitched](glitched/glitched_techs)**: This category includes techniques that require obvious unintended behavior or break game rules and/or were fixed in later versions of the game.

-- **[Intended](intended/intended_techs)**: Techniques in this category weren't fixed in later versions or came as a default feature but aren't too obvious to be considered strictly "playing under the rules."

-- **[Mirabras Rabbithole](mirabras_rabbithole/mirabras_rabbithole_techs)**: This category refers to any technique derived from Prayer Cancelling Mirabras of the Return to the Port prayer.
-As a default, all techniques under this umbrella require at least Mirabras and 2 different weapons; however, they may have additional requirements.

-Please note that within the "Mirabras Rabbithole" category, techniques may have additional requirements beyond the minimum mentioned.

 ## Format